 - 1 tablespoon butter

-Slice your skirt steak thin and against the grain.
+- Slice the skirt steak thin and against the grain.

 - Slice the peppers and onions into strips and set aside.

 - In a heavy pan, heat 2 tbsp oil and add the skirt steak, stirring occasionally until almost cooked through.

-Add the peppers and onions to the pan.
+- Add the steak back to the pan.